For this tutorial we do not offer a free download of the pattern.

 Parts P1-1 and P1-2 now form part P1.

-From step 6 to the end, repeat the steps of the classic version.
+From step #6 to the end, follow the steps of the classic version.

-Don't have a sewing machine, or isn't your home sewing machine powerful enough to sew leather?
-Choose the hand-sewn version (saddle stitch or simplified hole stitch), which is accessible to beginners!
+Don't have a sewing machine or isn't your home machine powerful enough to sew leather?
+Opt for the hand-sewing version (saddle stitch or simplified hole stitching), accessible to beginners!

 Video of the hand-sewn version

-Discover, in the guide below, the essential points to know before starting to sew leather by hand.
+Discover, in the guide below, the essential points to know before embarking on hand-sewing leather.

 SEE THE SIMPLIFIED SEWING GUIDE >

-- 1 skin of semi-soft, semi-firm or firm cowhide leather - thickness 1.5 mm - surface area 0.45 m² (surface area given for information purposes only).
+- 1 piece of semi-soft, semi-firm or firm cowhide leather - 1.5 mm thick - 0.45 m² surface area (surface area given as an indication).

-For this version, there is no lining or texon (see the list of accessories at the top of the blog article) .
+For this version, there is no lining, nor texon (see the list of accessories at the top of the blog post) .

-The hand-sewn bucket bag pattern is available for sale on our website in digital format (PDF to print in actual size and assemble) .
+The pattern for the hand-sewn bucket bag is available for sale on our website in digital format (PDF to print at actual size and assemble) .

 1. Cut out the pieces

-Trace and cut out the various pieces of leather with a cutter.
-Also mark the position of the eyelets, the magnetic top, and the bag feet.
+Trace and cut out the different leather pieces with a cutter.
+Also mark the position of the eyelets, the magnetic top and the bag feet.

-Hold the pieces together with masking tape or a weight.
+Secure the parts with masking tape or a weight.

-For the simplified sewing version: pierce the 1.2 mm diameter holes with a round punch.
+For the simplified sewing version: punch the 1.2 mm diameter holes with a round punch.

-For the saddle stitch version: mark the stitching points with a striking claw.
+For the saddle stitch version: mark the stitch points with a tack iron.

 2. Work the slices

-Before assembly, work the slices of the following pieces:
+Before assembly, work the edges of the following pieces:

-- all sides of the 2 P5 rooms,
+- all sides of the 2 P5 pieces,

-- the length of the bottom of the 2 pieces P1,
+- of the length of the bottom of the 2 pieces P1,

 3. Sew the body of the bag